-- Do not expect to reach me during weekends.
-If you need to see me during the regular week, the best place and time is my office during my posted office hours.
+Do not expect to reach me during weekends.
+If you need to see me during the regular week, the best place is my office during my posted office hours.
 If you need to reach me during the week but not during that time, please e-mail me.
-E-mail messages must be professional: address me by name (e.g., Professor Sarraf), and use Standard Written English (not language that is acceptable when texting your friends). - Please understand that you are not the only person trying to reach me, so if your need is urgent, then you really need to come to the office directly.
+E-mail messages must be professional: do not just start writing your message; first, address me by name (e.g., Professor Sarraf).
+I will show you the same courtesy.
+If you do not address me, I

+- will not reply to the message.
+Also, use Standard Written English (not language that is acceptable when texting your friends). - Please understand that you are not the only person trying to reach me, so if your need is urgent, then you really need to come to the office directly.
 Otherwise, I will get to your message once I can.